-b.
-Each can shall be hermetically sealed under a vacuum established by a processing authority and specified in the scheduled process so as to assure compliance with the finished product requirement (see 3.6k).

-c.
-The filled and sealed tray pack cans shall be in the retort process within 2 hours after being sealed.
+- a.
+Each can shall be hermetically sealed under a vacuum established by a processing authority and specified in the scheduled process so as to assure compliance with the finished product requirement 3.6k. - b.
+The filled and sealed tray pack can shall be in the retort process within 2 hours after sealing.

 3.5 Tray pack thermoprocessing.
-The filled and sealed tray pack cans shall be thermostabilized by retorting until a sterilization value (F_0) of not less than 6 has been achieved.
+The filled and sealed cans shall be thermostabilized by retorting until a sterilization value (F_0) of not less than 4.2 has been achieved.
 The filled and sealed thermoprocessed tray pack cans shall show no evidence of can swelling when tested for commercial sterility as specified in 4.5.3.4.